 Studying hospitality management in the HRM program features a blend of the traditional classroom experience with a significant commitment to experiential learning.
 The Branson, Missouri area is a thriving tourism destination and offers almost unlimited opportunities to visit with hospitality professionals and experience their work environments.
 Facility tours, professional meetings, and special guest speakers are all part of the learning environment.

-Students interested in the Professional Foodservice Management emphasis find themselves in a working kitchen as their classroom.
+Students interested in the Hotel and Restaurant Management emphasis find themselves in a working kitchen as their classroom.
 The culinary laboratory/work space is located right inside the Dobyn’s Dining kitchen and students work alongside culinary professionals.
 Those choosing the Meeting and Convention Management emphasis will be studying in the working spaces used for conferences and meetings.

-The Hospitality Management students not only participate in the classroom, they find their studies continuing behind the front desk at Mabee Lodge or managing housekeeping activities in the Presidential Suite.
+The Hotel and Restaurant Management students not only participate in the classroom, they find their studies continuing behind the front desk at Mabee Lodge or managing housekeeping activities in the Presidential Suite.